jordonkane/vocabulary-app/README.md

 ![vbl-gif1](https://github.com/jordonkane/vbl-app/assets/55868384/63b92877-0587-4bc1-b823-a4c53dd9bbcb)

 ## Overview :sunflower:
-The app allows the user to create and list vocabulary words.
+VocabularyList is an app that allows the user to create and display a list of vocabulary words.

 ### Technologies Used:
 - Spring Boot